Math and Spanish

 Favorite spot on campus

 “My favorite spot on campus is anywhere outside when it is warm.
 I love studying outside, usually somewhere by the Straz Center just in case I need help from my professors or peers.

 Biggest surprise so far

 “The biggest surprise so far has been how much I enjoy my classes.
 Typically I feel like I have one or two each semester that I am not so fond of, but, after switching my major to engineering science, I can definitely say I love something about all my classes!”

 What would your 8-year-old self think of you now?

 “I think my 8-year-old self would be surprised because, for the longest time, I wanted to be an art teacher.
 But I also think she would be very happy and proud of how much I have accomplished.”

 Why should other students consider your major?
 What advice do you have for them?

 “Engineering science is a great major for people who like out-of-the-box thinking.
 The major has really pushed me to be a more complex and critical thinker, which I enjoy.
-I also loved that within this major you not only have lectures but also lots of hands-on experience which will prepare you for the engineering world.
+I also love that within this major you not only have lectures, but also lots of hands-on experience, which will prepare you for the engineering world.
 Lastly, my favorite thing about this major is being able to choose your electives on a specific engineering path based on what kind of engineering you want to do.”